tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/购买指南/计费概述_intl_en.md

 ### Free Tier

 After the commercialization of snapshots, Tencent Cloud still provides users with a free tier of 80 GB in regions in China.
 The part beyond the free tier is postpaid on an hourly basis.
-For billing standards, see [Price Overview] (https://intl.cloud.tencent.com/document/product/362/2413#Snapshot).
+For billing standards, see [Price Overview](https://intl.cloud.tencent.com/document/product/362/2413#Snapshot).
 Note the following:
 - The free tier is available to users in regions as listed in the [Snapshot console](https://console.cloud.tencent.com/cvm/snapshot/overview).
 - The free snapshot tier will be canceled in the future.
 For more information, check the [CBS](https://www.tencentcloud.com/document/product/362) product page regularly.